 Forecasting Implications of the Recent Decline in Inflation

 Should the unanticipated slowing of inflation that has occurred since early 2012 raise doubts about the reliability of inflation forecasts?
-We answer this question by conducting a few exercises with a common macroeconomic forecasting model.
-Our results indicate that even though inflation turned out to be much lower than forecasted, it still fell well within a normal range of uncertainty, and most of the deviation from the original forecast was a response to other economic developments.
+Our analysis indicates that inflation fell well within a normal range of uncertainty, and most of the deviation from the original forecast was a response to other economic developments.

 Many observers have been surprised by the decline in consumer price inflation that has occurred since early 2012.
 At that time, the Federal Open Market Committee (FOMC) projected that both overall and core PCE inflation would be about 1.7 percent in 2013.1 Today, though, these measures of inflation stand at about 1.2 percent.
 PCE inflation this year has also come in well below the projections of private-sector economists captured in the February 2012 Survey of Professional Forecasters (SPF).